Enabling Binary Neural Network Training on the Edge: Conclusion

 \section{Conclusion}

-In this paper, we introduced the first neural network training scheme tailored specifically to BNNs.
-Moving first to 16-bit floating-point representation, we selectively and opportunistically approximated beyond this based on careful analysis of the standard training algorithm presented by \citet{BNN_CNN_BinaryNet}.
-With a comprehensive evaluation conducted across multiple models, datasets, optimizers and batch sizes, we showed the generality of our approach and reported significant memory and energy reductions vs the prior art, challenging the notion that the resource constraints of edge platforms present insurmountable barriers to on-device learning.
-In the future, we will explore the potential of our training approximations in the custom hardware domain, within which we expect there to be vast energy-saving opportunity through the design of tailor-made arithmetic operators.
+In this article, we introduced a neural network training scheme tailored specifically to BNNs.
+Moving first to 16-bit floating-point representation, we selectively and opportunistically approximated beyond this based on careful analysis of the standard training algorithm presented by Courbariaux \& Bengio~\cite{BNN_CNN_BinaryNet}.
+With a comprehensive evaluation conducted across multiple models, datasets, optimizers, and batch sizes, we showed the generality of our approach and reported significant memory reductions \emph{vs} the prior art, challenging the notion that the resource constraints of edge platforms present insurmountable barriers to on-device learning.
+We validated the veracity of our claimed savings with Raspberry Pi-targeted prototypes, whose source code we have made openly available for use and further development.
+In the future, we will explore the potential of our training approximations in the custom hardware domain, within which we expect there to be vast energy-saving opportunity via use of tailor-made arithmetic operators.